-I’ve been delivering babies for a very long time.
 I began medical school in 1973.
-Yes, 46 years ago.
+Yes, 47 years ago!
 During my third year student rotation at Regions Hospital in St. Paul, I was offered a residency in OB/GYN.
 Delivering healthy babies from healthy mothers became my vocation, my avocation, indeed you might say, my obsession.

 I was fortunate to have been part of a good residency program where the subtleties of maternal and infant danger in pregnancies were part of everyday practice.
 So here I’d like to thank my preceptors and the nurses in the clinic and labor and delivery for sharing with me their extensive knowledge of pregnancy, labor, and delivery.

-It probably seems unbelievable to most listeners, but the model for pregnancy, labor, and delivery I learned in residency no longer exists except in some home births.
-In the following course modules I will tell you how, from my perspective, this patient-centered model of labor and delivery has become corrupted by the profit-mongering of corporate medicine.
+I have shared what I learned in my video course “How to Avoid Losing Your Life in Childbirth.”
+It probably seems unbelievable to many, but the model for pregnancy, labor, and delivery I learned in residency no longer exists except in some home births.
+In this course I will tell you how, from my perspective, this patient-centered model of labor and delivery has become corrupted by the profit-mongering of corporate medicine.
 I wrote Modern Medicine: What You’re Dying to Know over 25 years ago to show how the physician-patient relationship was being destroyed by the profit motive of big business medicine.
-In this course, I show how the corporate takeover of medicine by profiteering has radically changed pregnancy, labor, and delivery for patients today.
+In “How to Avoid Losing Your Life in Childbirth” I show how the corporate takeover of medicine by profiteering has radically changed pregnancy, labor, and delivery for patients today.

 I went into OB/GYN before big business took over medical care and arranged health care services to maximize profit.
 I have observed how the practice of obstetrics has deteriorated under this system.
 With health care under the thumb of big business profit-mongering, the committee call for “fixing” the problems with the U.S. maternal and infant death rate is about as effective as arranging napkins on the Titanic.
 It’s the old top-down approach as opposed to the bottom-up perspective.
 Real, meaningful reform will come only when physicians take back their control of patient care so they may practice in the best interests of their patients.